CDCgov/MaRS/docs/index.md

 ## PCR amplicons clean up ##

 This step uses AMPure XP beads to clean up your PCR amplicon gene product(s).
-You can locate Agencourt AMPure XP PCR Purification Instructions for Use [here](https://www.beckman.com/search#q=A63881&t=coveo-tab-techdocs)
+You can locate Agencourt AMPure XP PCR Purification Instructions for Use. **PLEASE SEE VENDOR PROTOCOL [HERE]**(https://www.beckman.com/search#q=A63881&t=coveo-tab-techdocs).

 **Consumables**